 Saxenda is a medication that falls into the GLP-1 agonist class of drugs.

-Because of this the makers of Liraglutide (or Victoza as it is called if used to treat type II diabetes) came out with new name (saxenda) which is now FDA approved for weight loss.
+Because of this, the makers of Liraglutide (or Victoza as it is called if used to treat type II diabetes) came out with a new name (saxenda) which is now FDA approved for weight loss.

 If you've been following my blog you know that I am a big fan of GLP-1 agonists and that I use them effectively for weight loss (to help patients lose 50+ pounds).